utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day1/day1.md

 Out of which the Compulsary functionality are the first five and rest is optional.

 *What is Process?* Any Program loaded into the memory is called Process.
 So all the programs we run are the processes.
 IPC (Inter-Process Communication) handles all the coomunication between the processes.
+There are various kinds of IPCs:
+- One of them are **socket** which is used for network communication, where client is able to communicate with the server and are able to send and recieve data using socket APIs.
+- Another example of the IPC is **Pipes** where one process reads the data from a file and another process write the data to the file.
+FIFO is one of the types called method of **Named Pipes**, where data can be communicated to another machines also, meaning other OSes.

 Thus this can be seen using `ps` cmd in Linux.
+This is another command used for getting the PIDs of the processes, as that it is used to see the running processes on the system.

 *CPU Scheduler* does the scheduling of the Processes.
 THe OS manages what process should be put into the CPU for processing, for example there is **Round-Robin Algorithm**, **First Come First Serve Algorithm**.